kcao22/webscraping_ds_salaries/README.md

 The training data is then used to fit a OneHotEncoder before the encoder transforms the test set data.
 OneHotEncoder is employed here to ensure that dummy variable columns match between train and test datasets.

-Validation curves are plotted a range of values for the following Random Forest Regressor parameters:
+Validation curves are plotted for a range of values for the following Random Forest Regressor parameters:

   - n_estimators
   - max_depth